Appointing an estate agent

 Conduct thorough negotiations before appointing an agent.
 Negotiations should cover the type of appointment, commission and advertising costs.
 Consider the proposed advertising campaign and who pays for its cost.

-You need not nominate the price you are willing to accept for the property: you can put “to be advised” in the authority and add any other special conditions you want.
+You need not nominate the price you are willing to accept for the property: you can put “to be advised” in the authority and add any other special conditions.

 Ultimately, the sale is your decision.
 You must determine whether an offer is acceptable.
 An agent must pass on all offers to you.
 If the offer is above the sale price specified in the agent’s appointment and you still refuse it, you may be liable to pay the agent’s fee.

-You can obtain a quote for a solicitor’s conveyancing work by phoning the solicitor’s office.
+You can get a quote from a solicitor or conveyancer by phoning their office.

-You should have the vendor’s statement prepared by a solicitor or a licensed conveyancer to ensure that it is accurate and to obtain the benefit of professional indemnity insurance cover.
+The vendor’s statement should be prepared by a solicitor or a licensed conveyancer to ensure that it is accurate and to obtain the benefit of professional indemnity insurance cover.